The Gulf (play)

 The Gulf is a play by American playwright Audrey Cefaly.
 It is a recipient of the 2017 Lambda Literary Award for Drama and the 2016 Edgerton Foundation New American Play Award.
-The play was adapted from a one-act version, which won the 40th Annual Samuel French Off Off Broadway Short Play Festival (2015).
+The play was adapted from a one-act version, which won the 40th Annual Samuel French Off Off Broadway Short Play Festival in 2015.
 The play takes place on a fishing boat in the author's home state of Alabama.